tmpbci/LJ/README.md

 # To run
 #

-Order is :
+Correct launch order is :

 - Dac/Laser (emulator or IRL)
 - Redis server once.
 - This server. see below.
 - Load/reload webUI page from disk in a browser (webui/index.html).
 Javascript must be enabled.
-- Run a client, see in clients folder for examples.
+- Run a plugin, see in clients/plugins folder for examples.

-A typical start is python main.py -L numberoflasers.
-Use -h to display all possible arguments.
+A typical server start is python main.py -L numberoflasers.
+Use also -h to display all possible arguments, like -v for debug informations.

-Case 1 : the laser server computer is the same that the computer running a client :
+CASE 1 : the laser server computer is the same that the computer running a client :

+1/ Run LJ

-python main.py
+python main.py -L 1

-Check in your client code if the laser server IP is the good one
+2/ Check in your client code if the laser server IP is the good one

 Run your client

-to monitor redis server, there is app for that or :
+3/ to monitor redis server, there is app for that or :

 redis-cli monitor

-Case 2 : Server and Client computers are different :
+CASE 2 : Server and Client computers are different :

-Say the laser server computer (running LJ) IP is 192.138.1.13, the client computer is 192.168.1.52

-On the server computer :
+1/ Say the laser server computer (running LJ) IP is 192.138.1.13, the client computer is 192.168.1.52, First remember to check on the server computer if the redis server is listening to the right IP :

 edit /etc/redis/redis.conf

-use -r argument :
-python main.py -r 192.168.1.13
+2/ Launch LJ with -r argument : python main.py -r 192.168.1.13 -L 1

-run the client on client computer, like :
+3/ run a client/plugin on client computer, like :

-node testredis.js
+node nodeclient.js

-to monitor redis server :
+4/ to monitor redis server :

 redis-cli -h redisserverIP monitor